hakemz91/OPWSL/README.md

 # OPWSL
 Improved version of NuWSL with minor but life changing feature updates.
-NuWSL is here: https://github.com/hakemz91/NuWSL

 ## Features

+1. Now have GUI option (but I don't recommend this because cmd console is much faster, clearer and simpler.
+Why makes our life harder? :D ).
-1. Easy to use with simple options.
+2. Easy to use with simple options.
-2. Option to auto shutdown the PC after the ingestion is done. (useful for overnight bulk file ingestion)
+3. Option to auto shutdown the PC after the ingestion is done. (useful for overnight bulk file ingestion)
-3. Simple logging of ingestion start and finish time.
+4. Simple logging of ingestion start and finish time.
-4. Option to run the chat and saving the chat history (Q&A pairs) both into csv and txt files (localGPT only save into csv).
+5. Option to run the chat and saving the chat history (Q&A pairs) both into csv and txt files (localGPT only save into csv).
-5. A bit of colored texts for easy reading.
+6. A bit of colored texts for easy reading.
-6. Displaying time taken for generating response.
+7. Displaying time taken for generating response.
-7. Auto detect the same documents when ingesting so no duplicate ingestion.
+8. Auto detect the same documents when ingesting so no duplicate ingestion.

 ![Alt text](https://github.com/hakemz91/NuWSL/blob/main/01_im.png)